← Back to Home

 Do all TTS APIs support voice cloning?

-No. ElevenLabs, Cartesia, Resemble, Hume, and Azure support voice cloning.
+No. ElevenLabs, Cartesia, Resemble, Hume, Fish Audio, LMNT, and Azure support voice cloning.
 OpenAI, Deepgram, Google Cloud (mostly), and Amazon Polly's self-serve tier do not.
 Sample length varies dramatically: from 3 seconds (Cartesia instant clone) and 5-15 seconds (Fish Audio S2, Hume Octave) to 30+ minutes (ElevenLabs Professional Voice Clone, AWS Polly Brand Voice).
 Commercial terms vary by provider — verify each provider's consent and rights requirements before deployment.

 Is SSML still useful in 2026?